toreau/Text-Info/README.md

     word_count()

       Returns the number of words in the text.
+This is a helper method and is derived from Text::Info::BASE.

     avg_word_length()

       Returns the average length of the words in the text.
+This is a helper method and is derived from Text::Info::BASE.

     sentence_count()